 Haven’t you heard that “working out” is the new “going out.”
-It’s undeniable that there is a certain energy that comes from being in a group fitness class.
+It’s undeniable that there's a certain energy that comes from being in a group fitness class.
 We experience this very real phenomenon every time we workout with others, especially with friends.
 You show up together, and you show up better.
-Dance workouts especially are a lot more fun and energy inducing in a group.
-This feeling is especially felt around one of our fave holidays: Galentine’s Day.
+Dance fitness workouts especially are a lot more fun and energy inducing in a group.
+This feeling is especially felt around one of our fav holidays: Galentine’s Day.

 Here are the three main reasons why coming to a dance fitness class, in-person, is so important.

 Let’s be real: cardio is very hard to do alone!
 This is one of the main reasons why coming to an in-person class makes a difference.
 Studies have shown that regular aerobic activity increases the hormone oxytocin, which decreases anxiety, and one of the best ways to experience that hormone increase is in a community.
 Oxytocin may be responsible for that high you get from being around other people because it facilitates the bond you feel in social interactions.

 Participating in a DanceBody dance cardio class in-person gives you the full rush of feel-good chemicals, including oxytocin.
 Not only will you push yourself harder, you’ll develop that “can’t stop won’t stop” perseverance mindset when in the midst of a group.
 The silver lining is that as a result of this strong bond with a group or a friend, you’ll hold yourself more accountable than you solo.